Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 Remember, this isn’t just about content creation – it’s about building a strategic asset that systematically generates leads, shortens sales cycles, and positions you as the clear authority in your market.

-The AI avatar videos are placed at the top of each article, summarising the content in about 5 minutes.
-This gives website visitors another way to consume the information besides just reading.
+The AI avatar videos are placed at the top of each article, summarising the key takeaways in 2-3 minutes.
+This is the perfect length for busy buyers who want the answer quickly without reading 1,500 words.

 The great thing is that once you have your avatar created, you can easily make new videos by just inputting text for it to “speak”.
 It’s a scalable way to add video content without having to film yourself constantly.